Electronics-Recycling Innovator Faces Prison For Extending Computers' Lives - Slashdot

 Well he didn't sell the discs, but shipping 28 000 discs from China with Microsoft/Dell logos on them...

 so ok jail time for an trademark miss usage?
-(Score:2)
+(Score:3)

 so ok jail time for an trademark miss usage?